martiniantaylor/ICES_sea_bass/README.md

 ***

-# 14_mapping_script_V4.R
+## 14_mapping_script_V4.R

+## Overview

-This project generates maps of sea bass feeding and spawning samples, including an inset map of southern samples.
+This script generates maps of sea bass feeding and spawning samples, including an inset map of southern samples.
 The script loads latitude and longitude data for the samples, as well as ICES rectangles, and produces maps with the specified data.

 ## Required Files